 Contact your academic program office regarding tuition charges.
 For questions relating to financial aid, contact the Office of Student Financial Assistance.

-The Nova Southeastern University (NSU) Online Payment Plan (the NSU Plan) is a payment option designed to provide budgetary assistance in meeting a student’s semester education expenses.
-NSU students, excluding international students, who wish to defer their payments for the semester, may enroll in an NSU Payment Plan.
+The Nova Southeastern University Payment Plan is a payment option designed to provide budgetary assistance in meeting a student’s semester education expenses.
 While payment for tuition, fees, and other institutional charges is due in full at the time of registration, sometimes students and families may need extra time to meet their financial obligations.

-The NSU Payment Plan is available online as a payment option within the NSU eBill portal.
-A button "Enroll in Payment Plan" displays on the home page when you log into your NSU eBill account.
+The NSU Payment Plan is available within the NSU eBill portal.
+A button "Enroll in Payment Plan" displays on the home page of eligible students.
 Click the button, and the Payment Plan Enrollment page will appear.
 You will see the semester(s) for which you may enroll.
 Select the semester and enroll in the plan.
 Parents and guardians may also enroll in a payment plan on the student's behalf.
 For detailed information, visit NSU's payment plan page.